 Returns on the shareholders' investments will depend upon the Investment Manager's ability to source and make successful investments on behalf of the Company.
 There can be no assurance that the Investment Manager will be able to do so on an ongoing basis.
 Many investment decisions of the Investment Manager will depend upon the ability of its employees and agents to obtain relevant information.
 There can be no guarantee that such information will be available or, if available, can be obtained by the Investment Manager and its employees and agents.
 Furthermore, the Investment Manager will often be required to make investment decisions without complete information or in reliance upon information provided by third parties that is impossible or impracticable to verify.
 For example, the Investment Manager may not have access to records regarding the complaints received regarding a given life science product or the results of research and development related to products.
 Furthermore, the Company may have to compete for attractive investments with other public or private entities, or persons, some or all of which may have more capital and resources than the Company.

 These entities may invest in potential investments before the Company is able to do so or their offers may drive up the prices of potential investments, thereby potentially lowering returns and, in some cases, rendering them unsuitable for the Company.
 An inability to source investments would have a material adverse effect on the Company's profitability, its ability to achieve its target returns and the value of the Shares.

 The Investment Manager believes that sourcing investments is one of its competitive advantages.
 The Investment Manager's professionals, together with those at its affiliate RP Management LLC, accessible through the Shared Services Agreement, have complementary scientific, medical, licensing, operating, structuring and financial backgrounds which the Investment Manager believes provide a competitive advantage in sourcing, evaluating, executing and managing credit investments in the life sciences industry.
-There can be no assuranceUndthat the Board will be able tomayfind a replacement investmentCommanager if the Investmenton nManager resignsthan

-Under the terms of the Investment Management Agreement, the Investment Management Agreement may be terminated by: (A) the Investment Manager on not less than six months' notice to the Company, such notice not to expire earlier than 18 months following Admission; or (B) the Company on not less than six months' notice to the Investment Manager, such notice not to expire earlier than: (i) 36 months following Admission, unless approved by Shareholders by ordinary resolution; and (ii) 18 months following Admission, in any event.
+There can be no assurance that the Board will be able to find a replacement investment manager if the Investment Manager resigns Under the terms of the Investment Management Agreement, the Investment Management Agreement may be terminated by: (A) the Investment Manager on not less than six months' notice to the Company, such notice not to expire earlier than 18 months following Admission; or (B) the Company on not less than six months' notice to the Investment Manager, such notice not to expire earlier than: (i) 36 months following Admission, unless approved by Shareholders by ordinary resolution; and (ii) 18 months following Admission, in any event.
 The Board would, in these circumstances, have to find a replacement investment manager for the Company and there can be no assurance that a replacement with the necessary skills and experience would be available and/or could be appointed on terms acceptable to the Company.
-In this event, the Board may have to formulate and put forward to Shareholders proposals for the future of the Company which may include its merger with another investment Manager's appointment, the Investment Manager will continue to have a role in the investment management of certain assets, where a debt asset is shared with one or more other entity managed by the Investment Manager that continue to retain the Investment Manager's services.
+In this event, the Board may have to formulate and put forward to Shareholders proposals for the future of the Company which may include its merger with another investment company, reconstruction or winding up.
+It is possible that, following the termination of the Investment Manager's appointment, the Investment Manager will continue to have a role in the investment management of certain assets, where a debt asset is shared with one or more other entity managed by the Investment Manager that continue to retain the Investment Manager's services.